-- Keep you updated on the progress of your claim
+Keep you updated on the progress of your claim

+>

-In addition to representing your interests and helping you get fair compensation, we can also make sure your case complies with Ohio’s statute of limitations.
+> In addition to representing your interests and helping you get fair compensation, we can also make sure your case complies with Ohio’s statute of limitations.
 Keep reading to learn about Ohio’s legal deadline to file and collect compensation.
-When you are ready to start preparing your claim for compensation, we are here to help.
-Thing You Should Worry About Is How You’re Going To Pay For Your M
+When you are ready to start preparing your claim for compensation, our Columbus head-on collision car wreck lawyers can help.

+>

-Who Could Be Responsible for a Head-On Accident?
+> Who Could Be Responsible for a Head-On Accident?

+>

-Head-on collisions typically occur when two drivers traveling in opposite directions collide.
+> Head-on collisions typically occur when two drivers traveling in opposite directions collide.
 Often, one or both motorists will cross the center line.
 This often leads to a devastating collision.
 It may seem straightforward that the driver who crossed over the center line is responsible for your accident.
 However, there are numerous potentially responsible parties.

+>

-It is common to want to hold the other driver accountable for a head-on collision.
+> It is common to want to hold the other driver accountable for a head-on collision.
 These accidents frequently result from human error, and an act of negligence could make the other motorist responsible for your accident.

+>

-Acts of negligence can occur in different ways.
-Drivers who are distracted by electronic devices or other objects might fail to notice they have crossed over into your lane until it is too late.
+> Acts of negligence can occur in different ways.
+Drivers distracted by electronic devices or other objects might fail to notice they have crossed into your lane until it is too late.
 Fatigued motorists could also drift into oncoming traffic.
-When such negligent acts are at fault, you could pursue a case against the other negligent driver when one of these situations is the cause of your accident.
+You could pursue a case against the other negligent driver when one of these situations is the cause of your accident.

+>

-The Employer of the Other Driver
+> The Employer of the Other Driver

-When the other driver is at fault, their employer might also be civilly liable for causing the accident.
-This is possible through a legal theory known as respondeat superior.
-Under this theory, an employer is responsible for an act of negligence for their workers when it occurs within that person’s scope of employment.
+>

+> According to this view, an employer is liable for a negligent act committed by one of their employees if it happens while the employee is performing their job duties.
 For example, a delivery driver who negligently causes a head-on collision while making a delivery could result in a viable case against their employer.

+>

-Vehicle or Parts Manufacturers
+> Vehicle or Parts Manufacturers